zukulent0/Swap-League/rules.md

 - **You can claim a rematch once** if you think you could be able to get a better score you can ask zukulent0 for a rematch and try to get a better score!.
 - **To determine league placement, everyone will be ranked based on their gatekeeper match results.
 After registration period is over the entrants will be split into their respective leagues**
 - **For example, #1-6 goes to S League. #7-16 A League, #17-26 B League, etc... adding leagues until everyone has been placed in one.**
-- D LEAGUE HAS NO LIMIT ON PLAYER COUNT!!!
 - This league is available for anyone in the world to join!
 But....
 - If you are determined to be unplayable due to lag, then you may not enter the League at our own discretion.
 - If you do not know which league you should sign up for, please use the table below: